Risks, Benefits of Dog-Friendly Offices

 - Mar 09, 2018

-If an office building owner is interested in making their building dog-friendly and allowing tenants to bring their dogs to work, what should they take into consideration?
+If an office building owner is interested in making their building dog friendly and allowing tenants to bring their dogs to work, what should they take into consideration?

-Diane Hvolka: First, owners should make sure that there are no local laws—such as health codes—that would prohibit establishing a dog-friendly property.
+First, owners should make sure that there are no local laws—such as health codes—that would prohibit establishing a dog-friendly property.
 Next, it is important for owners to check their insurance policies and determine what, if any, additional premium would be required.
 Even if permitted by law, it is possible that increased insurance coverage may make it cost-prohibitive to allow pets.

 Whereas dogs may provide many benefits to people in the workplace, their presence may also pose several hazards and risks.
-What type of pet policies and practices should an office building owner or manager implement?
+What types of pet policies and practices should an office building owner or manager implement?

-- dogs must be kept on leashes at all times when in common areas
+- Dogs must be kept on leashes at all times when in common areas

-- dogs must have up-to-date rabies, Bordetella (kennel cough) and DHLPP vaccinations
+- Dogs must have up-to-date rabies, Bordetella (kennel cough) and DHLPP vaccinations

-- dogs shall not be left unattended on the premises
+- Dogs shall not be left unattended on the premises

-- dogs must be free of fleas and ticks at all times etc.
+- Dogs must be free of fleas and ticks at all times, etc.